ankurkoul/java8-interview-prep/README.md

 - Passed around— A lambda expression can be passed as argument to a method or stored in a variable.
 - Concise— You don’t need to write a lot of boilerplate like you do for anonymous classes.

+ lambda expression is composed of parameters, an arrow, and a body.
+ (a,b) -> a.compareTo(b)